About the University Museum and Cultural Center

-The University Museum and Cultural Center (UMCC) was founded in the Spring of 2004 to collect, preserve, and celebrate the rich history of the University of Arkansas at Pine Bluff and the Arkansas Delta.
-UMCC is housed in Childress Hall, formerly the John Brown Watson Memorial Library and later the student services center.
-The University of Arkansas at Pine Bluff’s former master plan, which was developed more than ten years ago, had cited the building for demolition.
-However, it was Chancellor Emeritus Lawrence A. Davis Jr.’s desire to save this beautiful and historical campus landmark constructed in the Art Deco style of the 1930s.
-The remodeled Childress Hall currently houses the offices of University Relations and Development, Title III, and the University Museum and Cultural Center.
+The University Museum and Cultural Center (UMCC) was founded in the spring of 2004 to collect, preserve, and promote the rich history of the University of Arkansas at Pine Bluff and the surrounding Arkansas Delta.
+UMCC is currently located in Childress Hall, formerly the John Brown Watson Memorial Library.
+The building was originally set for demolition until former Chancellor Emeritus Lawrence A. Davis, Jr. decided against its destruction.
+Childress hall currently sits on the National Register of Historic Places by the Department of the Interior and also houses the offices of University Relations and Development and Title III.

 exhibit which recorded the history of African Americans in Arkansas.
-In addition to the Keepers of the Spirit exhibit, UMCC features a large collection of photographs, catalogs, yearbooks, letters, artifacts, portraits and other ephemera that document the lives of the people who helped to shape the history of the university and the Arkansas Delta.
-The museum also offers innovative educational programs and rotating exhibits on the mezzanine level designed to increase awareness of the accomplishments and contributions of the diverse population of the university and surrounding areas.
+In addition, UMCC features a large collection of photographs, catalogs, yearbooks, letters, artifacts, portraits, and other ephemera that document the lives of the women and men who helped to shape the history of the university and surrounding delta area.
+The museum also offers exciting educational programs and rotating exhibits on the mezzanine level designed to highlight the accomplishments and contributions of those women and men.

-Director and Curator
+Director and Museum Curator

 Phone: (870) 575-8232

 Phone: (870) 575-8230